Windy conditions Thursday will lead to pleasant Las Vegas weekend

 Winds will be lighter on Friday, about 5 to 15 mph across most of Southern Nevada.

-The Las Vegas forecast high for Saturday is 89 with 93 predicted for Sunday.
+The weekend forecast has a high of 89 for Saturday and 93 for Sunday.

-Another system is forecast to kick up winds late Sunday and there is a 20 percent chance of showers on Monday, Salmen said.
+Another system will kick up winds late Sunday and there is a 20 percent chance of showers on Monday, Salmen said.